NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator-proxy.rst

 -------------

 This page describes how to successfully deploy the GPU Operator in clusters behind a HTTP Proxy.
-By default, the GPU Operator requires the Internet for two reasons:
+By default, the GPU Operator requires internet access for the following reasons:

     1) Container images need to be pulled during GPU Operator installation.
-    2) The Driver container needs to download several OS packages prior to driver installation.
+    2) The ``driver`` container needs to download several OS packages prior to driver installation.

-To address these requirements, all Kubernetes nodes as well as the driver container need proper configuration in order to direct traffic through the proxy.
+To address these requirements, all Kubernetes nodes as well as the ``driver`` container need proper configuration in order to direct traffic through the proxy.

-This document demonstrates how to configure the GPU Operator so that the driver container can successfully download packages behind a HTTP proxy.
+This document demonstrates how to configure the GPU Operator so that the ``driver`` container can successfully download packages behind a HTTP proxy.
 Since configuring Kubernetes/container runtime components to use a proxy is not specific to the GPU Operator, we do not include those instructions here.